jreisinger/docs/data/notes/go/concurrency.md

 }
 ```

+The goroutine is stopped by returning from `main` or by exiting the program.

 # Goroutines and channels

 A *channel* is a way for gouroutines to communicate with each other and *synchronize* their execution.